 When we think of a minimalist or capsule wardrobe we perhaps imagine a limited collection of clothes consisting of black trousers, white shirts and similar basic pieces.
 This may have been the case when Donna Karan developed Susie Faux’s capsule idea in 1985 but the concept has developed considerably since then.
-Nowadays there are many variations on the minimalist theme, from Project 333 where Courtney Carver champions dressing with 33 items or less over a 3 month period to Anuschka Rees’s perfectly Curated Closet.
+Nowadays there are many variations on the minimalist theme, from Project 333 where Courtney Carver champions dressing with 33 items or less over a three month period to Anuschka Rees’s perfectly Curated Closet.

 I believe a minimalist wardrobe is a versatile and organised collection of good quality clothing that perfectly match the lifestyle of the owner.
 They could be patterned and flamboyant or classic and sophisticated, the secret is to keep only the clothes you love, wear and feel great in.

 Here are a few of the many benefits I’ve found from decluttering my clothes and creating a minimalist wardrobe.